 Connect up to two displays to the graphics card in the PCI Express graphics slot (slot 1).
 You can replace the card in this slot and install additional graphics cards in PCI slots 2 through 4.
-See "Adding PCI Express Cards" on page 60.
+See "Adding PCI Express Cards" on page 69.

-Memory cards
+Memory slots

-Your Mac Pro has two memory cards.
-Each card holds up to four FB-DIMMs, for a total of eight DIMMs.
-To add more memory, install 800 MHz FB-DIMMs in matched pairs on the memory cards.
-See "Installing Memory" on page 43 for information about the specific type of memory used in Mac Pro.
+Your Mac Pro has four or eight memory expansion slots, depending on the model.
+To add more memory, install PC3-8500, 1066 MHz, DDR3 SDRAM UDIMMs in the memory slots.
+See "Installing Memory" on page 41 for information about the type of memory used in your Mac Pro.